jubnzv/moonsmith/README.md

 ## Installation

+The simplest way to install the tool is to download it from the [releases page](https://github.com/jubnzv/moonsmith/releases).

+Otherwise you should build it from sources.

 Install the latest OCaml compiler and opam.
 Consider installation instructions at [ocaml.org](https://ocaml.org/docs/install.html) and [opam.ocaml.org](https://opam.ocaml.org/doc/Install.html).

-The simplest way to install the tool is to download it from the [releases page](https://github.com/jubnzv/moonsmith/releases).

-Otherwise you should build it from sources.
-Clone the repository and install required dependencies:
+Then clone the repository and install required dependencies:

 ```bash
 git clone https://github.com/jubnzv/moonsmith.git